dtr-org/unit-e/doc/zmq.md

 ## Remarks

-From the perspective of bitcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into bitcoind directly.
+From the perspective of unit-e, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into unit-e directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it